 Carrot-Zucchini Yogurt Muffins

 Egg whites beaten to stiff peaks ensure that the texture of these whole-grain muffins remains light.
-Fresh carrots and zucchini keep these muffins moist.
+Fresh carrots and zucchini keep these vegetable muffins moist.

 - Yield: Makes 1 dozen

 - 1/2 cup all-purpose flour

 - 3/4 cup (3 ounces) pecans, toasted and finely chopped

 - 2 medium carrots, peeled and grated on the large holes of a box grater (2 cups)

 - 1 large zucchini, peeled and grated on the large holes of a box grater (1 1/2 cups)